RickyLu1216/Gotcha/README.md

 - **Data Providers** for supplying the images used in the face database.

-- Special thanks to our teaching assistant, **黃柏銓 Ian**, for his invaluable support and guidance throughout this project.
+- Teaching assistant, **黃柏銓 Ian**, for his invaluable support and guidance throughout this project.
 We greatly appreciate his insights and assistance.

 # References